welcomechile.com

 Port Saavedra and Lake Budi from Temuco

-But the most beautiful spot in Port Saavedra is Lake Budi, located 10 km South East of the city.
-In the area known as Boca Budi, this shallow salty body of water joins the Pacific Ocean giving shape to breathtaking beaches where black-necked swans, among other birds, can be watched.
+However, the most beautiful place in Port Saavedra is Lake Budi, located about 10 kilometers southeast of the town.
+In the area known as Boca Budi, this lagoonsaltwater lake meets the Pacific Ocean, creating spectacular beaches where black-necked swans and other birds can be observed.

 Port Saavedra and Lake Budi from Temuco